 There’s one last aspect of your website to look after – social proof.

 Amazon uses this all the time with star ratings and customer reviews.
 Some businesses with active social media followings showcase their Twitter stream or Facebook page to highlight the positive comments customers make.

 Only you will know what’s right for you, but consider getting some of your customers to talk about how great you are – it’s an excellent way to build trust.
-Check out this example from Lumos Networks to see how powerful it is.

 You know those links to social media profiles mentioned earlier?
 Your potential customers are going to check them out.
 What will they find when they look there?
 It’s important to create profiles on the main social media sites where your existing and potential customers are going to engage.
 This is not about making immediate sales; it’s about being present and building trust so they think of you when it’s time to buy.